joao-henriques-dev/joao-henriques-dev/README.md

 ## 🤔 Fun Fact

-I struggle not to fall in love with any science—I’m endlessly curious about how our universe is shaped!
+I struggle not to fall in love with any science — I’m endlessly curious about how our universe is shaped!

 ---